 Galland’s new memoir “What Vanishes, What Remains,” details her odyssey of organic farming since 1976, a time long before the term “organic” was a common buzzword.
 After being driven off her mother’s farm in Hadley, Massachusetts by hostile chemical farmers, Galland landed by some miracle on Fiddler’s Green Farm in Belfast, Maine with a lease-purchase agreement.
 “By the end of ten years,” writes Galland, “the miracle had been undermined by betrayal and greed.”

 Today, Galland lives in Stockton Springs with her 23-year-old cat.

 + One-on-one editor and agent meetings: “Ask (Almost) Anything” and “Quick Pitch.” (*Read more about these below)

 + A $500 cash honorarium

 + Winners are responsible for their own travel/lodging arrangements

 Scholarships are awarded based on a mix of a writing sample, demonstrated dedication to writing, and financial need.
 There is no application fee.
 The scholarship is valued at nearly $1,000.

-+ The scholarship is open to all current female residents of Waldo or Knox counties who are 18 years old or older and have graduated from high school.
++ The scholarship is open to all current female residents of Waldo or Knox counties who are 18 years old or older.

 + Notification of scholarship awards will be sent via email by early July.